nicholaswilde/recipes/docs/desserts/cake/yogurt-cake-version-2.md

 Pour into the prepared pan and bake for 35 to 45 minutes, or until a knife inserted in the center comes out clean.

+!!! note

+    This recipe can also be made in an 8-inch springform or a 9-inch round cake pan.
+A 9-inch cake will only take around 30 to 35 minutes, whereas an 8-inch round will take closer to 40 and a medium loaf between 35 and 45.

 ## :link: Source

 - Gâteau